Benzophenone – information sheet

 Human and ecological exposures

-- Canadians may be exposed to benzophenone from indoor air, dust, food, and from the use of baby bottles.
+- People in Canada may be exposed to benzophenone from indoor air, dust, food, and from the use of baby bottles.
 Exposure may also occur from the use of certain cosmetics (for example, nail polishes, fragrances and body cleansers), as well as from exterior and interior paints, and stains.

 Key health and ecological effects (hazard)

-- To identify human health effects, international reports of data on benzophenone were considered.
+- To help inform the health effects characterization in the assessment, international reports on benzophenone were considered, among other sources.
 This included reviews by the International Agency for Research on Cancer (IARC) and the European Food Safety Authority.

 - IARC classified benzophenone as "possibly carcinogenic to humans".